-Liquidation of assets may jeopardize our REIT qualification.
+Liquidation of assets may jeopardize our REIT qualification or create additional tax liability for us.

-To qualify as a REIT, we must comply with requirements regarding our assets and our sources of income.
+To qualify as a REIT, we must comply with requirements regarding the composition of our assets and our sources of income.
 If we are compelled to liquidate our investments to repay obligations to our lenders, we may be unable to comply with these requirements, ultimately jeopardizing our qualification as a REIT, or we may be subject to a 100% tax on any resultant gain if we sell assets that are treated as dealer property or inventory.